Prof. Carl Benedikt Frey is a Swedish-German economist based at Oxford University

-In 2013, Frey co-authored “The Future of Employment: How Susceptible Are Jobs to Computerization”, estimating that 47% of jobs are at risk of automation, which has been called one of the most influential studies of our time.
-With over 4000 academic citations, the study’s methodology has been used by President Barack Obama’s Council of Economic Advisors, the Bank of England, the World Bank, as well as a popular risk-prediction tool by the BBC.
-In 2019, the paper was debated on the Last Week Tonight Show with John Oliver.
+In 2013, Frey co-authored The Future of Employment: How Susceptible Are Jobs to Computerization.
+With over 12,000 citations, the study’s methodology has been used by President Barack Obama’s Council of Economic Advisors, the Bank of England, the World Bank, as well as the popular automation risk-prediction tool of the BBC.
+In 2019, the paper also featured on the Last Week Tonight Show with John Oliver.